From Bookstore to Superstore: The Evolution of Amazon

 Amazon Prime Day sets a new record, with sales growing by more than 60% compared with 2016.
 The marketplace makes even more headlines when it announces the acquisition of Whole Foods.
 Additionally, features including Amazon Stores and coupons are introduced to help third-party sellers connect with more customers.

-Continued rapid-fire growth leads Amazon to buy land for its growing fleet of cargo jets.
+Continued rapid-fire growth, which has now reached 100 million Prime members, leads Amazon to buy land for its growing fleet of cargo jets.

 And the expansion continues.
 Amazon has fast become one of the most critical components of successful online selling — one that requires a robust strategy to ensure you’re taking full advantage of the marketplace giant’s many options for both 1P and 3P sellers.